slint-ui/slint/api/rs/slint/mcu.md

 to get started with your device.

 Slint requires a custom global memory allocator in a bare metal environment with `#![no_std]`.
-The rust team hasn't yet stabilized this feature, so only the nightly version of the Rust compiler will support it.
+The Rust team hasn't yet stabilized this feature, so only the nightly version of the Rust compiler will support it.
 See [#51540](https://github.com/rust-lang/rust/issues/51540) or [#66741](https://github.com/rust-lang/rust/issues/66741) for tracking issues.